Toggle: English / Spanish

 How the test will feel

-Numbing medicine is used, so there is usually minimal pain during the procedure.
+Numbing medicine is used, so the pain during the procedure is often slight.
 The numbing medicine may burn or sting when first injected.

 After the procedure, the area may feel tender or sore for a few days.